4.45 from 9 votes

 • 3 stalks celery, chopped

-• 4 cups seafood stock or veggie broth
+• 4 cups vegetable stock, or seafood stock

 • 2 cups frozen cut okra, thawed